pareklund/adorable/README.md

-**NOTE:** I had the intention of guiding Claude Code using [the leaked Lovable system prompt](https://github.com/dontriskit/awesome-ai-system-prompts/tree/main/Loveable), but adjusting it to Claude Code and separating out any framework-specific instructions into their own directories (thus, the currently unused top-level directory `system-prompts` and its sub-directories), so as to optimize for generating using other tools/frameworks as well, but (unsurprisingly) I didn't get that far during the time provided.
+**NOTE:** I had the intention of guiding Claude Code using [the leaked Lovable system prompt](https://github.com/dontriskit/awesome-ai-system-prompts/tree/main/Loveable), but adjusting it to Claude Code and separating out any framework-specific instructions into their own directories (thus, the currently unused top-level directory `system-prompts` and its sub-directories), so as to optimize for generating apps using other tools/frameworks as well, but (unsurprisingly) I didn't get that far during the time provided.

 ### Docker Compose Setup